Behind the Scenes

 For Young Musicians

 In mid-August, we extend an invitation to music programs, teachers, and schools to recommend eligible advanced students for our annual Side-by-Side concert, which concludes the festival.
-On Sunday morning, the young musicians are invited to NewPark for a side-by-side rehearsal and picnic where we get to know one another, work together, and answer any questions they might have about a career in music.
+During the festival, the young musicians are invited to NewPark for a side-by-side rehearsal and picnic where we get to know one another, work together, and chat about our lives and careers as musicians.
 It is an incredibly fun and rewarding opportunity for everyone involved and we look forward to it all year long.
-If you would like to take part in our educational activities, please write us at firstname.lastname@example.org
+If you would like to take part in our educational activities or recommend a young musician, please write us at firstname.lastname@example.org